tnibert/Camelot/README.md

 $ ./docker_manage.sh build<br>
 $ ./docker_manage.sh push

+Then login to a shell with ./aws_backend_web_shell.sh and run python manage.py migrate.

-You may need to run aws configure first.
+You may need to run aws configure first to provide your credentials, if you haven't already.

 #### API